daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 ---
 title: "Setting Up a Python Dev Environment with DevContainers and Daytona"
-description: "A step-by-step guide to setting up setting up a Python dev environment with DevContainers and Daytona"
+description: "A step-by-step guide to setting up a Python dev environment with DevContainers and Daytona"
 date: 2024-11-21
 author: "Kiran Naragund"
 tags: ["python", "devcontainers", "daytona"]